 - Dr Taras Dzyubanskyy, Acton Institute/Collins Center for Abrahamic Heritage, Vatican

-- Dr Munqith Dagher, Political advisor & MENA Director of Gallup International, USA
+- Dr Munqith Dagher, Political advisor & MENA Director in Gallup International, Iraq-USA

 - Mathilda Milik, Entrepreneur, Co-founder & CEO at OCTARR, UK